How classic car-friendly is your state?

 Total Grade: 622

 Washington would get a much higher score if traffic and road conditions weren’t rated 42nd and 40th by the U.S. News & World Report.
-The restrictions on classic car registration includes “club activities, exhibitions, tours, parades, and occasional pleasure driving,” but there isn’t a day-of-the-week or non-holiday clause like some other states.
+The restrictions on classic car registration include “club activities, exhibitions, tours, parades, and occasional pleasure driving,” but there isn’t a day-of-the-week or non-holiday clause like some other states.

 Jason Bagge has owned and registered hundreds of classic cars in Washington and suggests the way to register one is to find a set of correct year plates for your car’s model year and register it that way.
 “A collector plate limits you to non-daily use,” he says, “but what if you buy a set of old school plates that were made when the car was new, you can register them as ‘restored’ plates.
 These are daily driver plates that can still wear original 1970s tabs.”

 We’re giving the state a full “No” for a title requirement to register a classic car.
-Technically you do need a title, but if you don’t have one you can register a car for three years without one at all, or get a bonded title, as spelled out in Washington Administrative Code Title 308 Chapter 56A Section 210.
+Technically you do need a title, but if you don’t have one you can register the car for three years without one at all, or get a bonded title, as spelled out in Washington Administrative Code Title 308 Chapter 56A Section 210.

 28. Connecticut